tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 We also have a healthy backlog of design-related tasks, from branding and website design

 to stickers and educational materials.

-I have brought a couple of nodes with me today- if anyone wants to play with them,

-discuss peer-to-peer systems or ask about contributing to Toronto Mesh, I will be around.

 ---